MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 To install just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
-You can include proofing tools in the initial deployment of Office or you can add them later to an existing deployment.
+You can include proofing tools in the initial deployment of Office, or you can add them later to an existing deployment.

-If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location, and update channel as the existing installation of Office 365 ProPlus.
-Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups in your organization.
+If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit), source location (Office CDN or local source), and update channel as the existing installation of Office 365 ProPlus.
+Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.

 1. When creating the configuration file in a text editor, use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.